gcash/bchd/avalanche/spec.md

 Because the event loop is firing off requests every 10ms it will send more requests than are required to finalized the transaction.
 If any responses arrive after the transaction has been finalized they should be ignored and not affect the state of the transaction.

+> This architecture has censorship issues
+> In BTC, nodes can attempt to censor transactions, by orphaning a block but they risk losing money if the majority does not also censor the tx.
+> And a clear record of the censorship exists in the form of the orphaned chain, so although the money did not move, in an important sense censorship cannot happen, since censorship is most effective when invisible.
+> But it seems like with this voting protocol a majority of nodes can vote "Rejected" to quite silently implement censorship.

+> A critical part of any Avalanche proposal is how nodes are chosen since Avalanche is susceptible to sybil attacks.
+Regardless, we definitely need this part to be fully specified.
+I heard rumors of POW being used...